ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 self.update_idletasks()
 ```

-- The `state` dictates if the prompt is read-only, or has the capacity to be written into.
-Since we don't want the user to be able to write in our log window, we need to disable it after each insertion, and enable it again before we insert our text.
+- The `state` dictates if the prompt is read-only or can be written into.
+Since we don't want the user to be able to write in our log window, we need to disable it after each insertion and enable it again before we insert our text.
-- The `delete` method clears the window and makes sure we have a clean prompt before our insertion.
-The two parameters included denote:
+- The `delete` method clears the window, ensuring a clean prompt before insertion.
+The two parameters included denote the following:
-	- From character `0`, line `0`
+	- From character `0`, line `0`.
-	- Up to the end
+	- Up to the end.
-- The `insert` method inserts a line of text at position character `0` line `0`, with message `Text`, which can of course be assigned to a variable.
+- The `insert` method inserts a line of text at position character `0` line `0`, with the message `Text`, which can, of course, be assigned to a variable.
 - The `update_idletasks` updates pending tasks when called.
 Without this statement, we would see the insertion reflected only after our execution concludes.

-We will use an alternative structure which will include a string pre-formatting function.
-This will be useful when we're printing a variable name along with its value to screen; it will make the output clearer.
+We will use an alternative structure that will include a string pre-formatting function.
+This will be useful when printing a variable name and its value to the screen, increasing the output legibility.

-For these two actions, we will create two separate functions by creating a `string_formatting.py` library inside our `resources` folder.
+We will create two separate functions for these two actions by defining a `string_formatting.py` library inside our `resources` folder.
 We will include both functions as part of our previously defined `StringFormatting` mixin class:

 ##### **Code**
 ```Python